iterative/dvc.org/content/docs/install/completion.md

 Depending on what you typed on the command line so far, it completes:

-- Available DVC commands.
+- Available DVC commands and subcommands.
+For example, `dvc plots` completes with `diff`, `modify`, and `show`.
 - Options (flags) that are available for a particular command.
 - File names that make sense in a given context, such as using them as a target for some commands.
-- Values for certain command arguments and subcommands.
-For example, `dvc plots` completes with `diff`, `modify`, and `show`.
+- Values for certain command arguments.
+For example, `dvc repro` completes with stages or `.dvc` files to reproduce.

 ## What shell do you have?